 - Beach: The plan proposes spending $1,350,000 (an 8.75 percent share) for a beach replenishment project between Seaspray Road and 36th Sreet.
 The project is anticipated as part of a three-year cycle in the federally funded project.
 Ocean City's payment is contingent on the federal government approving the work.

-- City Hall Annex: A proposal for the city to spend $500,000 to $600,000 to renovate City Hall as part of a public-private partnership with the Ocean City Regional Chamber of Commerce is cut in half in the capital plan.
+- City Hall Annex: A to renovate City Hall as part of a public-private partnership with the Ocean City Regional Chamber of Commerce is cut in half in the capital plan.
 The plan calls for spending $275,000 on a renovated Annex — enough to add public bathrooms and new offices with the possibility of a partnership still open.

 - Paving: Merion Park streets including parts of Argyle Place, Oxford Lane, Victoria Lane, Westminster and Waterview will be paved.
 Wesley Avenue (between 27th and 26th streets), Pennlyn Place (Ocean Ave. to the beach), Seventh Street (West Ave. to the beach), Eighth Street (West Ave. to Atlantic Ave.) and West Avenue (between Eighth and Ninth streets) will also be paved.
 Total cost: $2.4 million.

 - Rest Rooms: Temporary (seasonal) rest rooms at the Boardwalk level at two street ends (to be determined) and at the 15th Street playground are budgeted at $60,000.

 - Other: A Marcus Harbor bulkhead ($300,000), new lights for the fields at Fifth Street and Bay Avenue ($400,000) and bike/pedestrian improvements ($55,000) are among other items in the capital plan for 2012.